Jeff Harding (actor)

 Jeff Harding is an American actor from Andover, Massachusetts, who attended college in Brunswick, Maine.

-He is best known as an audiobook narrator for works like The Da Vinci Code, The Bourne Identity, Kane and Abel and Secrets Of The Code.
+He is best known as an audiobook narrator for works including the Jack Reacher book series for Audible, The Da Vinci Code, The Bourne Identity, Kane and Abel and Secrets Of The Code.
+He also narrates for the RNIB Talking Books service.

 As an actor, he has appeared in films like The Razor's Edge (1984), Spies Like Us (1985), Hackers (1995), Tomorrow Never Dies (1997), Alfie (2004) and De-Lovely (2004).